• Skip to primary navigation

 It always makes me laugh and smile, and I think to myself, “Oh, no, these are for my experiments.” 😂 You know, totally normal.

 A hand holds a red baking soda apple with a brown pipecleaner stem.
-In the background you can see a tray with more apples, a jar of water, and a bag of baking soda.
+In the background you can see a tray with more apples, a jar of water, and a bag of baking soda for the apple science experiment.

 No actual apples are used in this apple science experiment